Skip to content

 asm fun discardTwo(a: Int, b: Int) { DROP2 }

-The arguments to TVM instructions in Tact are called primitives — they don’t manipulate the stack themselves and aren’t pushed on it by themselves.
-Attempting to specify a primitive without the instruction that immediately consumes it will result in compilation errors.
+The arguments to TVM instructions in Tact are called primitives—they don’t manipulate the stack themselves and aren’t pushed onto it by themselves.
+Attempts to specify a primitive without the instruction that immediately consumes it will result in compilation errors.

 /// COMPILATION ERROR!

-/// The 43 were meant to be an argument to some subsequent TVM instruction
+/// The 43 was meant to be an argument to some subsequent TVM instruction,

 asm fun bad(): Int { 43 }

 For some instructions, the resulting opcode depends on the specified primitive.
-For example, the PUSHINT, or its shorter alias INT, have the same opcode 0x7 if the specified number argument is in the inclusive range from 5-5 to 1010.
-However, if the number is greater than that, the opcode changes accordingly: 0x80 for arguments in the inclusive range from 128-128 to 127127, 0x81 for arguments in the inclusive range from 215-2^{15} to 2152^{15}, and so on.
-For your convenience, all these variations of opcodes are described using the same instruction name, in this case PUSHINT.
+For example, PUSHINT, or its shorter alias INT, has the same opcode 0x7 if the specified numerical argument is in the inclusive range from 5-5 to 1010.
+However, if the number is outside that range, the opcode changes accordingly: 0x80 for arguments in the inclusive range from 128-128 to 127127, 0x81 for arguments in the inclusive range from 215-2^{15} to 2152^{15}, and so on.
+For your convenience, all these variations of opcodes are described using the same instruction name; in this case, PUSHINT.

 asm fun push42(): Int {